Q\ What is the general purpose of the DIS internship program in Copenhagen?

 Since everyone may have a different concept of what an “internship” entails, it is important to be clear about what DIS would expect from you as a DIS intern:

-While an American intern position is often short-term, unpaid, and part-time, a DIS internship lasts at least 13 months, has a living stipend attached and is full-time (37 hours a week).
-This is an administrative internship; as a DIS intern, you will have some of the usual “intern” tasks of making copies, filing, and arranging food and drinks for class events; but, you will also be responsible for much of the day-to-day operations of your office.
+While an American intern position is often short-term, unpaid, and part-time, a DIS internship lasts 13 to 15 months (depending on the department), offers a livable wage, and is full-time (37 hours a week).
+Most are administrative internships: As a DIS intern, you will have some of the usual “intern” tasks of making copies, filing, and arranging food and drinks for class events; however, you will also be responsible for much of the day-to-day operations of your office.
 This means you will have a much higher degree of responsibility than an American intern (and hopefully gain more experience and skills as a result of the internship).
 Like any job, the workload can be exhausting and exhilarating at different times.
 An internship with DIS is exciting, but you must expect to have to adjust to living in a different country while working a full-time job.